Are you automating student check-ins?

 Technology is a key ally in this.
 Rather than conducting check-ins on an ad hoc basis, led largely by students presenting with problems and trying to put out fires as they occur, providers can take a proactive approach that is likely to be well received by students regardless of their situation.

 4 Completion and Employment

 Ultimately, what these automated, regular student check-ins are designed to achieve is the eventual successful completion of the education and training program.
 With the constancy of support right along the way, students are better able to reach the goal post.

 This of course leads to better all-round employment prospects out in the world.
 Rather than a partially finished training program (with the self-recriminations that may flow), students leave with a qualification they can use in the job market, where their next learning journey will begin.

 Student Management Systems can allow the automation of the student check-in process.
 Integrated within the student journey and adaptable based on the individual circumstances or risk factors of an individual student, it can create a structured schedule of contacts for monitoring purposes.

-This includes the administration process associated with managing student check-ins.
-For example, JR Plus allows caseloads to be created for support staff, and any activity related to managing students accessing support can be centralised for appropriate control, oversight and compliance.
+This includes the admin process associated with managing check-ins.
+For example, JR Plus and VETtrak Cloud allow caseloads to be created for support staff, and any activity related to managing students accessing support can be centralised for appropriate control, oversight and compliance.